-So, what happens when we can’t get what we want fast?
+What happens when we can’t do what we want right now?
 It’s natural to feel angry, frustrated or resentful.
-But some seem to quickly move past the upset.
+Your power to handle disappointment well is a benefit of delayed gratification.

 What is Delayed Gratification?

 Delayed gratification is the ability to endure something difficult gracefully, to later achieve something worthwhile.
 In a culture that practically forbids discomfort, it’s a valuable skill.
 It helps us calmly work toward something important, develop excellence, or reach a personal goal, for example.

 Delayed gratification allows us to persist calmly through tough situations.